m4xx101/Nemesis/README.md

 - **🔬 Research-Backed**: Implements 35+ world-class techniques from leading academic papers and x and reddit what not!
 - **🧠 Adaptive Learning**: AI that learns from successful attacks to improve future attempts
-- **⚡ Production-Ready**: Professional-grade tool with comprehensive logging and reporting
 - **🎨 User-Friendly**: Rich console output with easy-to-copy payloads
 - **🔄 Automated Testing**: Continuous evaluation cycles with detailed success metrics
 - **🛡️ Ethical Focus**: Designed for legitimate security research and AI safety evaluation